graphdr/docxtools/README.md

 install.packages("docxtools")
 ```

-Or you can obtain the most recent devlopment version from GitHub.
+Or you can obtain the most recent development version from GitHub.

 ``` r
 install.packages("devtools")